Clear View Bias

 Clear view bias happens when the foresighter “mistakes a clear view for a short distance“.
 The clear view doesn’t overstate what is possible (hype), it just significantly underestimates the time and preconditions that will be necessary for the future vision to finally emerge.
 Clear view bias may be more common among polymaths, as they can often see farther ahead than the average person.
 But if they don’t see all the gating factors and preconditions for their vision, they get their timing wrong.
 Let’s consider a few examples.

-In the 1970’s US President Carter put solar panels on the White House.
+In the 1970’s, US President Carter put solar panels on the White House.
 President Reagan took them down in the 1980s.
-That was a regressive act on his part, motivated by his alliance with the fossil fuel lobby, but it was in some ways a forgivable one.
+That was a regressive act on his part, motivated by his alliance with the fossil fuel lobby, but it was also a predictable one, given his politics.
 Solar energy was in need of R&D dollars in the 1970s and 80’s.
 It wasn’t ready for mass deployment.
-Consumer solar panel deployments could have emerged in the early 1990s, if we’d had good leadership and investment on them in the 1980s, which we didn’t get.
+Consumer solar panel deployments could have emerged in the early 1990s, if we’d had good leadership and investment on them from Reagan and others in the 1980s, but we didn’t get that, due to political realities.
+But politics can only delay developmental trends, it can’t prevent them.
 We finally saw mass solar emerge in the mid 2000’s, with companies like Solar City.
 Ten years later, solar energy is finally beating coal for electricity production in a few countries, like the UK.
 But in the 1970’s, solar energy’s timing was too early.

 In the 1970s to 1990s, there were many predictions of a coming “checkless” society and “paperless” office, around the corner.
 But the writing of paper checks and the printing of paper in offices both kept growing through these decades, with both finally peaking in the early 2000s.
 The reduction of paper use has been attributed mainly to a generation shift, and steadily growing sustainability values.
 Older folks change their behavior a lot slower than we think.
 This is another good example of clear view bias, of much too early timing of an obvious future ahead.